Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 After a quick look in the little chapel, we were ready to set off back to the campervan.

-Lars, much more of a dog person, made the mistake of sitting beside them, and that was it!
-They were all over him and were extremely reluctant to climb off.
+Lars, who is much more of a dog person, made the mistake of sitting beside them, and that was it!
+They were all over him and extremely reluctant to climb off.

 In fact, once he had managed to prise them off, they followed us for over 200 metres back down the path.
 We had to break into a bit of a jog to discourage them from coming any further!